Recycling days & events

 The lessons range from 30 minutes to one hour in duration and are taught in a fun and interactive manner.
 Join us on a journey of discovery as we investigate the what, where and why of recycling and waste.

-For more information, or to arrange a workshop, contact our Waste Education officer on sean.williams@veolia.com
+For more information, or to arrange a workshop, visit the Veolia Waste Education webpage or contact the team on education.anz@veolia.com